 Fleet Operators Consider Cargo Bikes to Replace Trucks and Vans for Last-Mile City Delivery

-“We’re sitting at the intersection of two crises, one of which is climate change and the desperate need to decarbonize the transportation sector,” said Harriet Tregoning, director of the New Urban Mobility alliance (NUMO), who moderated a panel discussion, “Sustainable is Safe and Safe is Sustainable,” during the Together for Safer Roads (TSR)’s recent second annual Vision Zero Fleet Forum.
-“We’re seeing that freight, in particular, is a growing use in transportation and we expect that to continue.
-We’re also seeing a very distressing rise in the number and the rate of fatalities and injuries associated with traffic, which was true through the pandemic and it continues—and these trends are causing some cities to have deaths at an all-time high.
-We want to investigate if there’s a possibility of these two issues—safety and sustainability—intersecting.”
+?We?re sitting at the intersection of two crises, one of which is climate change and the desperate need to decarbonize the transportation sector,? said Harriet Tregoning, director of the New Urban Mobility alliance (NUMO), who moderated a パネルディスカッション, ?Sustainable is Safe and Safe is Sustainable,? during ?the ?より安全な道路のために共に?
+(TSR)?s recent second annual Vision Zero Fleet Forum. ?We?re seeing that freight, in particular, is a growing use in transportation and we expect that to continue.
+We?re also seeing a very distressing rise in the number and the rate of fatalities and injuries associated with traffic, which was true through the pandemic and it continues?and these trends are causing some cities to have deaths at an all-time high.
+We want to investigate if there?s a possibility of these two issues?safety and sustainability?intersecting.?

 In a pilot program launched in 2019, New York City DOT began with 100 cargo bikes and Tang noted that the program is becoming more permanent with more than 400 bikes presently and is continuing to grow.

 Panelist Ben Morris, CEO of Coaster Cycles, builds an end-to-end platform that enables companies and freight carriers to use electric car bikes and trikes for the last mile. ?When we think about safety and congestion, particularly flow within cities, bikes and trikes operate quite differently from other vehicles.
 One of our unique abilities is how we can move around cities in bike lanes and traditional loading zones.
 We?re working with carriers large and small to figure out how they can move and consolidate freight within cities.